vesuvius-sys/VV-Notepad/README.md

 Windows 10 or 11 (x64 or ARM64), with the free **.NET 8** runtime — the app will tell you if it's missing.

+No installer, no setup wizard.
+Just run the `.exe` — your notes are saved to your local AppData folder, encrypted, and nothing else on your system is touched.

 ## License

 Closed-source, free to use.
 No warranty, no support commitment — a personal project, maintained as time allows.